Salesforce takes on healthcare with new apps, alliances

-SAN FRANCISCO Salesforce Inc, one of the first cloud-computing companies, is pushing into healthcare with new software and services aimed at the largest hospitals.
+SAN FRANCISCO, June 26 Salesforce Inc, one of the first cloud-computing companies, is pushing into healthcare with new software and services aimed at the largest hospitals.

 Salesforce has announced a strategic alliance with Amsterdam-based medical technology company Philips, which it envisions as the first of many partnerships.
 These companies will announce two new medical applications later in the summer, called Philips eCareCoordinator and Philips eCare Companion.